openrewrite/rewrite-docs/running-recipes/getting-started.md

 ![Git diff showing updated import statements](<../.gitbook/assets/update-import.png>)

-From there, you can confirm that everything still builds and passes its tests by running `./mvnw clean install` or `./gradlew build`.
+From there, you can confirm that everything still builds and passes its tests by running `mvn clean install` or `gradle build`.

 ## Step 6: Running Recipes from External Modules